hzz0024/hzz0024.github.io/_posts/2020/2020-06-23-selection_exp.markdown

 <img src="https://hzz0024.github.io/images/samples/stick_insect_sample.jpg" alt="img" width="800"/>

+Description of the experiment.
+Blue circles represent Ceanothus and orange circles Adenostoma.
+A) A total of 500 individuals were transplanted into five replicate blocks.
+Numbers within circles denote number of recaptured individuals (out of 50 released).
+B) Map of the experiment.

-Field experiment
+Field experiment details

-1) Far Hill Adenostoma (FHA, N=500), with both striped and green phenotypes
+1) individuals initially colleced from Far Hill Adenostoma (FHA, N=500), with both striped and green phenotypes
 2) placed in 500-ml containers with 50/container -- 10 populations
 3) randomly assign individuals to 10 bushes (5 Adenostoma and 5 Ceanothus), each individual has a portion of leg removed
 4) recapture after selection (mostly due to bird predation)